What is Peer to Peer Recognition Programs?

 These theories suggest that people work better and feel better when their emotions are at an optimal level.
 According to this author, positive emotions are a core component of the well-being emotional intelligence model, which is described as the underlying structure upon which employees, and humans in general, depend for emotional health and well-being.
 Employees, therefore, need to be taught and rewarded in order to maximize their emotional intelligence, or EI, to promote healthy and prosperous emotions.
 This way, employees will be more capable of caring about other people, developing relationships, negotiating, delegating, exercising control, and much more.
 It also leads to enhanced productivity and quality of life.

-There are several ways to foster good peer to peer recognition.
+There are several ways to foster good Peer-to-Peer Recognition Programs.
 One is through rewarding employees who consistently perform above expectations; this can be done by individual awards or a company-wide positive reinforcement approach, such as peer recognition events or peer appreciation days.
 Another way to create a positive working environment is to provide opportunities for team-building activities that allow employees to put to work their unique talents and skills.
 These activities should be interesting and fun and not centered on a particular goal.
-For example, a company could organize a treasure hunt for a certain group of employees and use the opportunity to learn about different types of problem solving strategies.
+For example, a company could organize a treasure hunt for a certain group of employees and use the opportunity to learn about different types of problem-solving strategies.

 It is important for companies to realize that when they invest in their employees, those relationships within the company will ultimately strengthen and grow.
-One of the best ways that this can be accomplished is through the development of a peer to peer program.
-When relationships within a company are strong, it allows those within the company to get to know one another better and understand one another’s needs and wants.
+One of the best ways that this can be accomplished is through the development of a peer-to-peer recognition program.
+When relationships within a company are strong, it allows those within the company to get to know one another better and understand one another needs and wants.
 As employees begin to get more involved in the peer to peer development they will begin to see that there are many other goals and achievements in their field that are due to their relationships with co-workers.

 When employees recognize each other and develop relationships within the workplace, there is a better chance for everyone to grow and achieve success.
 Employees that feel valued within an organization will tend to give back to the company.
 When the company is able to give back it will create a higher level of morale and employees are more willing to reach goals.
 The development of these relationships within an organization will help the company succeed for a longer period of time.